sargun4/library-management-system/target/classes/librarymanagementsystem/example/README.md

 - It updates the total copies of the book using lib.updateTotalCopies(bookToReturn.getBookId(), bookToReturn.getTotalCopies() + 1).
 This increases the total copies of the book as it's returned.

-- It sets the return date of the book to the returndate using bookToReturn.setReturnDate(returndate).
+- then it sets the return date of the book to the returndate using bookToReturn.setReturnDate(returndate).

 - It increments the available copies of the book by 1 using bookToReturn.setAvailableCopies(bookToReturn.getAvailableCopies() + 1) to reflect that one more copy is available for borrowing.